Archive for Blog

 Here are a few tips on how to block almost any hitter in almost any situation:

 One key to successful blocking is to build a solid barrier that extends over the net – even if it just means getting your hands across the net.
 As you reach over, there should be as little space as possible between your arms and the top of the net.
 If you can create a tight ‘seal’ with the net without touching it, you’ll make it impossible (or almost) for the hitter to bang a ball off your hands and force it to dribble down your body on your side of the net.
 To create a seal, remember to achieve full extension of your arms (elbows locked, shoulders shrugged, head down with eyes up) and reach over the net as fast as you can.
-Even if you only get your wrists and hands over the net, it’s better to create a seal than to make your hands a flat up-and-down wall.
+Even if you only get your wrists and hands over the net, its better to create a seal than to make your hands a flat up-and-down wall.

 Think ‘shield’, not ‘weapon’.
 While technically a block is a defensive weapon, it helps to think of the blocking action as a shield or a force field against a hitter, not an offensive maneuver.
 Many people try to attack the ball when they block, slapping at their opponent’s hit as it crosses the net.
 This can produce an undesirable result: it unseals the top of the net; it’s a low-percentage opportunity because you have to time your slap exactly right to reject your opponent’s hit; you can’t guide the ball where you want it upon contact; and it’s very difficult for your teammates to line up for defense behind you.
 So, instead, think of yourself as an impenetrable wall or force field.
 You’re an immovable object set in place to repel the force of the ball.
 Extend far over the net, hold that block as long as possible, and try to line yourself up so the ball rebounds off your ‘wall’.